DorianMood/researches/week-8/survey.md

 Where $U\Lambda U^T$ is eigen-decomposition of $L$. $U$ is matrix of eigen-vectors and $\Lambda$ is diagonal matrix of eigen-values.
 So $g_\theta(\Lambda)$ parametrizes this diagonal matrix with learnable parameters.

-Since in undirected graphs $A$ is symmetric, graph Laplacian $L$ is also symmetric, which means that such matrix has $N$ unique eigen-values and corresponding eigen-vectors.
+Since graph Laplacian $L$ is symmetric, such matrix has $N$ unique eigen-values and corresponding eigen-vectors.
+It means that all eigenvectors of $L$ are orthogonal, in other words they independently encode certain part of $L$.

 In [@Defferrard_Bresson_Vandergheynst_2016] authors propose using Chebyshev polynomials as a filter kernel [@eq:5]